The Cavalier Daily

 The process of changemaking fueled by community engagement is what is important — not just the changing of a name.

 It has been over a year since the melting of Charlottesville’s statue of Robert E. Lee which was the impetus for the 2017 Unite the Right rally.
-Ultimately, the statue was melted down and repurposed into more inclusive art.
-Beyond the role it played in the city’s recent history, the statue’s removal and subsequent re-creation was just the latest action in a trend of communities reckoning with their history, often by renaming buildings or removing statues of problematic figures.
+Ultimately, the statue was melted down and is being repurposed into more inclusive art.
+Beyond the role it played in the city’s recent history, the statue’s removal and future re-creation are just the latest action in a trend of communities reckoning with their history, often by renaming buildings or removing statues of problematic figures.
 This trend is particularly prevalent on college campuses, the University included.
 More recent in our minds is the renaming of Alderman library to Shannon Library, deplatforming a man who dedicated his career to studying and advocating eugenics.
 Despite these positive steps, much work remains to be done.
 Yet, the advocacy and action toward such change seems to have stagnated — and the result is a series of uncomfortable, dissonant half measures.

 The University's commitment to renaming goes further than just Shannon library.
 In fact, the University, in the past, has prioritized ensuring that the names of our buildings reflect our values.
 In spring of 2022, the University renamed Maury Hall to John W. Warner Hall.
 Two years before that, the University renamed Ruffner Hall to Walter Ridley Hall.
 And in 2016, the University renamed Jordan Hall to Pinn Hall.
 Buildings on Grounds now pay homage to Walter Ridley, the first black man to receive a degree from the University and Dr. Vivian Pinn, the first black woman to graduate from the University’s medical school.
 In each instance, the University deplatformed controversial figures of Virginia history in favor of those who had yet to have their stories told and legacies honored.